What’s the historical significance of the Reconciliation Dinner?

 Who hosted and sponsored this event?

-Under the coordination of Slow Food North Louisiana, the event brings together local individuals and organizations committed to these dual issues of food justice and social justice.
-Our sponsors include: CHRISTUS Health Shreveport-Bossier, the Committee of 100, The Community Foundation of North Louisiana, Belden & Pamela Daniels, Grigg’s Enterprise, Inc. • McDonald’s, G. Carlton Golden & Rachel Golden, NAACP-LA — Shreveport Branch, Whole Foods Market, and a shared sponsorship between The Times and Praise Temple Full Gospel Baptist Cathedral, plus in-kind sponsors Great Raft Brewing, Mahaffey Farms, Marilynn’s Place, Newt Lynn, Petroleum Club of Shreveport, Rhino Coffee, Slow Food North Louisiana, and Thrifty Liquor.
+Under the coordination of Slow Food North Louisiana, the 2016 event brought together local individuals and organizations committed to these dual issues of food justice and social justice.
+Sponsors included: CHRISTUS Health Shreveport-Bossier, the Committee of 100, The Community Foundation of North Louisiana, Belden & Pamela Daniels, Griggs Enterprise, Inc. • McDonald’s, G. Carlton Golden & Rachel Golden, NAACP-LA — Shreveport Branch, Whole Foods Market, and a shared sponsorship between The Times and Praise Temple Full Gospel Baptist Cathedral, plus in-kind sponsors Great Raft Brewing, Mahaffey Farms, Marilynn’s Place, Newt Lynn, Petroleum Club of Shreveport, Rhino Coffee, Slow Food North Louisiana, and Thrifty Liquor.
 We are grateful for the support of many in Shreveport who are deeply invested in acknowledging and furthering our shared culinary history and social history.

-Our menu featured local, seasonal foods of Northwest Louisiana and can be found here.
+The 2016 menu featured local, seasonal foods of Northwest Louisiana and can be found here.
+Stay tuned for news about the 2018 chefs and menu!

 I’m passionate about this issue.
-Could I have attended?
+How can I participate?

 Where can I learn more?